 - Pixel 1 and Pixel 1 XL

-In addition, the Pixel 4 and Pixel 4 XL will only get updates through October 2022, according to Google’s support page.
+In addition, the Pixel 5a will only get updates through August 2024, according to Google’s support page.
 That one still has a bit of life in it.

-It’s a good idea to check the average price of a used phone — Swappa compiles data for phones sold on its platform, so that’s a good place to check.
-If the Pixel phone you’re considering is much cheaper than the average, it’s worth paying close extra attention and inquiring about any potential issues.
+It’s a good idea to check the average price of a used phone — Swappa compiles data for phones sold on its platform, so that’s an excellent place to check.
+If the Pixel phone you’re considering is much cheaper than the average, it’s worth paying extra close attention and inquiring about any potential issues.
 That’s especially true if you’re buying from a private seller, which doesn’t afford you any protection.
-Hidden problems could include bootloops, fast-discharging batteries, cameras that don’t perform as normal, and water damage, just to name a few.
+Hidden problems could include boot loops, fast-discharging batteries, cameras that don’t perform as usual, and water damage, just to name a few.

 Refurbished Pixel phones